 What’s holding you back from making a permanent change this year whether it be in your work, private or family life?
 The New Year’s tradition has become a sort of joke, but there’s something right about setting a goal for the coming year – to set your sights on self-improvement?
-Chek practitioner Jator Pierre suggests that one reason why resolutions might go wrong is their origin — we often set our resolutions from a place of fear, shame or lack of confidence.
+One reason why resolutions might go wrong is their origin — we often set our resolutions from a place of fear, shame or lack of confidence.

 We’re not producing enough… we’re not smart enough… we don’t have enough money.
 When those are the primary engines that drive our resolutions, it’s no wonder that they don’t truly motivate us to success.

 So instead of using fear as fake fuel to move forward, I recommend you set an “anti-resolution” to work on embracing and accepting you as you are to be more loving and accepting of yourself.
 Develop that self-acceptance and you’ll be much more likely to generate other goals that truly motivate you to succeed.
 Clients and therapists are always telling me that they will start training with me or attend course when they ‘ve lost weight, changed jobs, moved house…………………..

 We need to be accepting of where we are and also be satisfied with who we are.
 Western society makes us think that we are not good enough, did not make enough.
 We become unsatisfied and wonder what we are going to accomplish next.
 Our ego creates control and a lot of need to accomplish one thing after the other.
 This goes back to our ancestral health and negativity in the environment in which we lived.
 We had to survive and that mechanism still plays through to today.

 If we think we are never enough we never fill the black hole.
 It constantly resides in us and we end up looking for validation as kids and then still want validation as adults.
 How much do we compete and compare with the outside world?
 We need to explore and accept our inner self and not put others down.
 We must enjoy our creations, accept and praise others achievements.